realityexpander/How_to_program_from_ground_up/04-DataStructures.md

     >   - https://www.youtube.com/watch?v=ojGf3SH7n48

 ### Linked List <a name="linked-list"></a>
+ - ### BIG IDEA - A way to represent a "dynamic" list of values in memory, where the size of the list is not known ahead of time and may change over time.

+  - Lists of changing size are useful to organize many areas of computing, like file systems and databases.
   - A data structure to represent a list of values in memory, each value is the same size & type.
   - Each value in the list is stored in a "node", where each node contains a value and a pointer that points ONLY to the _next_ node in the Linked List